Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Introduction and Result

 These are defined for any integer $p \ge 1$, but in this paper $p$ is always a prime.
 A {\bf generalized Pauli operator} is any \emph{finite} tensor product of generalized Pauli matrices.
-A {\bf Clifford gate} is a finitely supported unitary that maps every generalized Pauli operator to a generalized Pauli operator, and a {\bf Clifford circuit} is a finite composition of layers of nonoverlapping Clifford gates that are supported on balls of a uniformly bounded radius.
+A {\bf Clifford gate} is a finitely supported unitary that maps every generalized Pauli operator to a generalized Pauli operator, and a {\bf Clifford circuit} is a finite composition of layers of nonoverlapping Clifford gates each of which is supported on a ball of a uniformly bounded radius.
 The number of layers in a circuit is the {\bf depth} of the circuit.
-A {\bf Clifford QCA} is an automorphism of the operator algebra that maps every generalized Pauli matrix at a site $s$ to a generalized Pauli operator supported on a ball centered at $s$ of a uniformly bounded radius.
 A {\bf trivial stabilizer group} is the group of generalized Pauli operators generated by $Z$ on every qudit.
 The {\bf toric code stabilizer group}~\cite{Kitaev_2003} is an abelian group of generalized Pauli operators on a two-dimensional lattice $\ZZ^2$ with two $p$-dimensional qudits per lattice point, generated by $X_{s+\hat y,1} X_{s,1}^\dagger X_{s+\hat x,2}^\dagger X_{s,2}$ and $Z_{s-\hat x,1}^\dagger Z_{s,1} Z_{s-\hat y,2}^\dagger Z_{s,2}$ for all sites $s$.